hiero-ledger/hiero-website/content/_index.md

 section_getting_started_heading = "How to Contribute / Getting Started?"
 section_getting_started_text = '''
 <p>Since we are still working on the transition of the Hiero repositories from the <a href="https://github.com/hashgraph" target="_blank" rel="noreferrer noopener">Hedera GitHub organization</a> into the <a href="https://github.com/LFDT-Hiero/" target="_blank" rel="noreferrer noopener">Hiero GitHub organization</a>, many opportunities for contribution can be initiated at the Hedera’s GitHub organization today.</p>
 <p>While in this transition phase we already want to enable developers to join in developing Hiero and its related projects.
-As such we’re always willing to help you get started, and mentor you on your journey of learning the project and making useful contributions.</p>
+As such, we’re always willing to help you get started and mentor you on your journey of learning the project and making useful contributions.</p>
 <p>
-There is good work to do for everyone with whatever skillset you have, and it doesn’t have to be code.
-We also welcome help with documentation, design, project organization and organizing meetups.</p>
+There is good work to do for everyone with whatever skillset you have - and it doesn’t have to be code.
+We also welcome help with documentation, design, project organization, and organizing meetups.
+For instance, at Hacktoberfest we have a huge list of good first issues that let the community do the first contributions, several of which will help us remove Hedera naming and usage from the code and truly make it vendor neutral.</p>
 <p>
-If you have any questions, need help or additional mentoring you can reach out to the community and the technical steering committee (TSC) of Hiero in our <a href="https://github.com/orgs/LFDT-Hiero/discussions" target="_blank" rel="noreferrer noopener">GitHub discussions</a>.</p>
+If you have any questions or need help or additional mentoring, then you can reach out to the community and the technical steering committee (TSC) of Hiero in our <a href="https://github.com/orgs/LFDT-Hiero/discussions" target="_blank" rel="noreferrer noopener">GitHub discussions</a>.</p>
 '''

 section_connect_heading = "Connect with the Hiero Open Source community"